CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 CI/CD is the next logical step after successfully implementing your version of IaC and applying the concept of automatically producing builds of your network code for automated testing and verification.

 Cumulus Production Ready Automation uses GitLab for CI/CD.
-For information about GitLab CI, refer to {{<exlink url="https://docs.gitlab.com/ee/ci/README.html" text="GitLab CI/CD documentation">}}.
+For information about GitLab CI, refer to the {{<exlink url="https://docs.gitlab.com/ee/ci/README.html" text="GitLab CI/CD documentation">}}.

 {{%notice note%}}